KudrinKonstantinA/lodb/README.md

 # It is expected in the next version.

 - Creating a table
-- Add melons to tables
+- Add data to tables
 - View data from tables

 # P. S.